ShashankSreep/engl396portfolio/Concept/techStack.md

 # Shiny Package
-Shiny is an R packaghe that makes it easy to build interactive web applications in R. Programmers can create a user interface and server, and Shiny compiles this code into the proper HTML, CSS, and Javascript in order to run the application on the web.
+Shiny is an R package that makes it easy to build interactive web applications in R. Programmers can create a user interface and server, and Shiny compiles this code into the proper HTML, CSS, and Javascript in order to run the application on the web.

 # R Studio